ColOfAbRiX/selinux-summary/README.md

 [Full online page on Gentoo](https://wiki.gentoo.org/wiki/SELinux/Tutorials/The_security_context_of_a_process)

-- A process is assigned a security context which, just like with the user under which the process runs, helps Linux in identifying what the application should and shouldn't be allowed to do.
 - A security context is a specific label assigned to a process, which informs SELinux about the rights and privileges that are allowed to be granted on the process.